aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

    npm run test
    ```

-Currently, the backend unit testing suite covers only the metrics API and the `buildServer.ts` file, while the user management API is only partially covered.
+Currently, the backend unit testing suite covers only the metrics API and the `buildServer.ts` file, while the channels API is only partially covered.

 ### End-to-end Testing